babelomics/metabolizer/README.md

 https://drive.google.com/file/d/1-k1r5MPqz1yknOnOu1p73t_nzaZrfdSp/view?usp=sharing

 For each organism you will find:

- \n   -> org_module_data_April2019.RData (modules in graph format; this file is mandatory for the analysis and used by "metabolizer" function through "moduleinfo" argument.
+-> org_module_data_April2019.RData (modules in graph format; this file is mandatory for the analysis and used by "metabolizer" function through "moduleinfo" argument.
 Check https://github.com/babelomics/metabolizer/blob/develop/metabolizer.git/script/analysis/example.R)

-\n    -> org_geneIDs.RData (for gene id conversion; this file is mandatory for the analysis)
-\n    -> org_KEGG_module_and_path_table_April2019.txt and org_moduleinfo.RData (detailed table of the modules for this organism; this file is mandatory for the analysis) https://drive.google.com/file/d/1-k1r5MPqz1yknOnOu1p73t_nzaZrfdSp/view?usp=sharing
+-> org_geneIDs.RData (for gene id conversion; this file is mandatory for the analysis) -> org_KEGG_module_and_path_table_April2019.txt and org_moduleinfo.RData (detailed table of the modules for this organism; this file is mandatory for the analysis) https://drive.google.com/file/d/1-k1r5MPqz1yknOnOu1p73t_nzaZrfdSp/view?usp=sharing

 Please, use the following convention to cite Metabolizer tool: